Salih: Qur'an

-Saleh reminded his people of the countless castles and palaces they built out of stone, and of their technological superiority over neighbouring communities.
+Saleh reminded his people of the castles and palaces they built out of stone, and of their technological superiority over neighbouring communities.
 Furthermore, he told them about their ancestors, the ʿĀd tribe, and how they too were destroyed for their sins.
 Some of the people of Thamud believed Saleh's words, but the tribal leaders refused to listen to him and continued to demand that he demonstrate a miracle to prove his prophethood.